What are hormones?

 How does hormonal contraception work?

-Women’s hormones naturally go up and down.
-The hormones in contraception are very similar to women’s natural hormones, but the levels are steady instead of up and down, which is why hormonal contraception can sometimes help with the moodiness of PMS.
+Hormones naturally go up and down.
+The hormones in contraception are very similar to the body's natural hormones, but the levels are steady instead of up and down, which is why hormonal contraception can sometimes help with the moodiness of PMS.
 Hormonal contraception works by thickening up the fluid at the neck of the womb, making the lining of the womb thinner, and by stopping an egg being released (ovulation)

 Are hormones unnatural?

-Many women are worried about hormones and medicines being unnatural.
-The main natural hormones in women's bodies are oestrogen and progesterone.
-The hormones which are in contraception are extremely similar to women's own hormones - hormonal methods either use low levels of the two hormones, or just one (progesterone)
+Some people worry about hormones and medicines being unnatural.
+The main natural hormones in women and people born with ovaries are oestrogen and progesterone.
+The hormones which are in contraception are extremely similar to the body's own hormones - hormonal methods either use low levels of the two hormones, or just one (progesterone)

 Are hormones harmful?